umarhassan-mitodl/ec.s01-spring-2005/content/pages/projects.md

 This is an open-ended project and we encourage you to be creative and to try and tackle a challenging problem.
 Some sample project ideas are listed below.
 You may approach this problem as if you are developing a commercial product and will be demonstrating it to potential customers.
 The more useful the software, the better you present it, and the more working functionality has, the more likely you will sell the software.
 If it is an experimental or theoretical project, you may treat it as something you would present at an academic conference.

 You may either implement an entirely new design, or build on an existing open source Java® project.
 You should use any available resource and may integrate any code that is available under an open source or free license like GNU or Creative Commons.
-Sites like [SourceForge](http://sourceforge.net/index.php) have literally thousands of projects available for download.
+Sites like {{% resource_link "d7fe71a9-8202-4270-affc-6f73c243b977" "SourceForge" %}} have literally thousands of projects available for download.
 This might be a good place to start for motivation and source code examples.
 You should consider posting your own project on SourceForge under an open source license following the course.
 We may also ask your permission to post some of the best projects on MIT's OpenCourseWare or AITI Web sites.

 It is acceptable if you do not achieve all the goals stated in your proposal.
 Part of the experience is learning how to plan software projects, gauge your own productivity, and coping with inevitable problems.
 That being said, we expect you to push yourself and produce a significantly complex, interesting, and useful project.
 Working intensely to ship code before a tight deadline is part of the software development business.
 You will have an entire week of lab time to work on the project and should be able to implement a fairly complex design.